 Configuring enterprise logins allows members of your organization to sign in to ArcGIS Online using the same logins they use to access your enterprise information systems.
 The advantage of setting up enterprise logins using this approach is that members do not need to create additional logins within the ArcGIS Online system; instead, they can use the login that is already set up within their enterprise system.
-When members sign in to ArcGIS Online, they enter their enterprise user name and password directly into your enterprise's login manager, also known as your enterprise identity provider.
-Upon verification of the user's login, the enterprise identity provider informs ArcGIS Online of the verified identity for the member who is logging in.
+When members sign in to ArcGIS Online, they enter their enterprise user name and password directly into your enterprise login manager, also known as your enterprise identity provider (IDP).
+Upon verification of the user's login, the enterprise IDP informs ArcGIS Online of the verified identity for the member who is logging in.
 You can configure the organization's sign in page to show only the enterprise login option or both the enterprise login and ArcGIS account options.

-If the member chooses the ArcGIS account option, the sign in page for the organization website opens.
+If the member chooses the ArcGIS account option, the sign in page for the organization website appears.
 The member can then enter their ArcGIS user name and password to access the website.
 The ArcGIS account sign in option cannot be disabled.

 The automatic option allows members to join the organization by signing in with their enterprise login.
 With the invitation option, you generate email invitations through ArcGIS Online that include instructions on how to join the organization.
 If you choose the automatic option, you can still invite members to join the organization.

 - If you chose to invite members automatically, do the following:

 - Select the default license level and the role that members will be assigned.
 You can change the level and the role after the member has joined the organization if necessary.